FOCUS-McDonald's and its U.S. franchisees at odds over financial relief as crisis weighed

 In mid-March, the group of franchisees who officially negotiate with the company in the United States proposed a 10-point economic relief plan, asking McDonald's executives to cancel rent payments for April and May - not just defer them, according to a copy of their proposal seen by Reuters.

-The owners were "surprised and disheartened" to learn on April 3 that the request was shot down, one letter said.

-The April 10 charges were based on each franchisee's sales from March.
-Those whose sales fell less than 25% in the last two weeks of March - about a third of owners - had to pay.

-The remaining 65% of franchisees lost more than 25% of sales in the last half of the month, so their April 10 payments were deferred for four months - totaling $180 million, the company said.
+For about two-thirds of franchisees - those whose sales fell by more than 25% during the last two weeks of March - their March rent and service fees were not collected on April 10, for a total of about $180 million in payments deferred for four months, the company said.

 Tovar said in "several" cases, individual owners were on the cusp of the 25% sales loss for the end of March, but McDonald's agreed to defer those payments anyway to help the franchisee.